Coronavirus: Half of Spain to see lockdown eased as daily deaths fall

 United States

-More than 77,000 Americans have died from Covid-19, the respiratory illness caused by the novel coronavirus, out of more than 1.29 million confirmed cases, according to a Reuters tally.
-Elderly individuals and people with underlying chronic health conditions have been the most vulnerable.
-But New York governor Andrew Cuomo on Friday reported the death of a 5-year old boy from a rare inflammatory syndrome believed to be linked to the coronavirus, highlighting a potential new pandemic risk for children.
+More than 77,000 Americans have died from Covid-19, out of more than 1.29 million confirmed cases, according to a Reuters tally.

+New York, seen as the centre of the US’s epidemic, has reported the fewest new coronavirus cases in seven weeks.

 South Korea